-The flagship of Miami Children's Preventive Medicine Division is its Health-on-Wheels Program.
+The flagship of Nicklaus Children's Preventive Medicine Division is its Health-on-Wheels Program.
 Since September 1995, three 40-foot, medical-dental vehicles carrying state-of-the-art medical and dental equipment, are in the hands of board-certified pediatricians, pediatric nurse practitioners, nurse assistants and paramedics, and have served over 55,000 children and adolescents in Dade Broward, and Monroe counties to date.

 Since its inception in 1995, 327 children with life-threatening diseases have been diagnosed and treated successfully by this program.
 In addition to serving 35 public schools, Health-on-Wheels collaborates with several existing community resources, including the Head Start Program, South Florida Food Recovery, AHEC, YMCA, Centro Mater Christian Community Center, Miami Bridge Program and Camilus House, Special Olympics, among many others.

 As of 2000, the Health-on-Wheels Program has administered 14,931 immunizations, administered 6,000 tuberculosis test, and performed 10,014 hearing and vision screenings.
 Of the 55,000 children evaluated to date, 56% were diagnosed with an acute medical condition, and 21% required hospitalization.